jwknz/docs.jwk.nz/docs/php/container_setup/install.md

     So create a folder called `docker` inside `C:\Users\<your username>\` otherwise you cannot make this work.

+    To create the docker folder do this:

+    1. type in cd `/c/users/<username>/`
+    2. create the docker folder `mkdir docker`
+    3. go into the folder `cd docker`

+    Once you have done this once, in the future you can simply go to the folder by typing in:

+    `cd /c/users/<username>/docker`

 !!! warning "important"
     Stop any current containers you have going this will free up the ports that are in use: